ARCH: Hierarchical Hybrid Learning for Long-Horizon Contact-Rich Robotic Assembly: Experiments

+Recent advancements in robotic learning have also highlighted the need for benchmarks that effectively balance generalization and the complexity of manipulation tasks.
+The Functional Manipulation Benchmark (FMB)~\cite{luo2024fmb} aims to bridge this gap by defining functional manipulation as a series of relevant behaviors, such as grasping, repositioning, and physically interacting with objects.
+Building on FMB, we want to extend its emphasis on contact-rich dynamics and object diversity.
+For these reasons, we use the multi-peg assembly task introduced in FMB, along with two more challenging custom-designed multi-part assembly tasks, to showcase the generalizability of our approach.

-We focus on the multi-stage assembly tasks~\cite{luo2024fmb}.
-As shown in Fig.~\ref{fig:teaser}, 9 objects of different shapes must be inserted into the board.
-The robot must grasp the object, may need to reorient and regrasp it using the fixture depending on its grasp pose, and then insert it into the board.
-We assume CAD models of all the objects are available and the location of the fixture and the board is known.
-The objects range from simple or symmetrical shapes, such as rectangle, circle, and oval, to more complex ones, including star, 3-prong, square-circle, and arch.
-We evaluate methods across subgoal and long-horizon task categories and examine generalization using unseen objects.
+We focus on three assembly tasks: FMB Multi-peg Assembly in~\cite{luo2024fmb}, 5-part Beam Assembly, and 9-part Stool Assembly, as shown in Figure~\ref{fig:teaser}.
+FMB Assembly is tested on the real robot, whereas the other two assemblies are in simulation only.
+For FMB Assembly, 9 objects of different shapes must be inserted into the board.
+The robot must grasp the object that is randomly placed on the table, may need to reorient and regrasp it using the fixture depending on its initial pose, and then insert it into the board.
+More task and setup details can be found in the Appendix.
+We evaluate single-step and long-horizon categories and examine generalization to unseen objects and tasks.